What is Double-Entry Bookkeeping?

 How do I record my debits and credits in double-entry bookkeeping?

-Most modern bookkeeping software will automatically create a double entry each time you enter a transaction, but it’s still useful to understand why applying a credit might mean an increase in one account, but mean a decrease in another.
+Most bookkeeping software will automatically create a double entry each time you enter a transaction, so you won’t need to think about it.
+BUT, it’s useful to understand why applying a credit might mean an increase in one account but mean a decrease in another, because this can help you spot any mistakes.
 We’ll give you an example of what this might look like.

 Let’s stick to the photographer scenario!
 You’re set to snap photos of a lovely couple on their wedding day, and they pay you £2,500 to confirm their place with you.
 When you’re logging this in your bookkeeping, you’ll increase your revenue account by crediting the amount received, as well as increasing your Accounts Receivable account with a debit.

-XX/XX/XXXX Accounts Receivable Chris and Rebecca -Wedding Day photography – full amount 2,500
+Chris and Rebecca -Wedding Day photography – full amount

 Another example, you buy £500 in inventory via cash from one of your vendors.
 Here you’ll need to debit your inventory account while crediting your cash account.